Settings

 - Confirm the deletion when prompted.

-⚠️ Caution: Deleting metadata used in workflows or access rules may disrupt platform behavior.
+⚠️ Caution: Deleting metadata used in workflows or interface access rules may disrupt platform behavior.

 Volt